learning-zone/javascript-basics/README.md

 }
 sum.length // 4 is the number of parameters expected.
 ```
-#### Q. What is a polyfill?
-A polyfill is a piece of JS code used to provide modern functionality on older browsers that do not natively support it.
-For example, Silverlight plugin polyfill can be used to mimic the functionality of an HTML Canvas element on Microsoft Internet Explorer 7.

 #### Q. What are break and continue statements?
 The break statement is used to "jumps out" of a loop. i.e, It breaks the loop and continues executing the code after the loop.